 This cave is a special one and is also known as the Great Ice Cave.
 Why?
 Because it is full of ice!
 Located in the Trnovo Forest, this cave isn’t for novice visitors, as the lighting isn’t great, but it does have the bonus of being free to enter.

 The cold air is trapped inside from winter, even though in the summer months, the ice stays inside no matter the time of year.
 You will find a lot of flora and fauna here, despite the cold temperatures, particularly on the western wall of the cave.
 The area around the cave is a protected nature reserve.

 Crna Jama Cave

-Just 3km from Postojna, located in the lush green countryside you will find Crna Jama.
+Just 3km from Postojna, located in the lush green countryside, you will find Crna Jama.
 This cave is open for tours between June to September daily and joins up further down the line with the primary Postojna cave system.
-The River Pivka runs through the cave, and you will head down to the bottom of a steep drop into the huge cave passage itself.
-The path then follows the river through the cave, before it arrives at a very narrow passage, heading up another tunnel.
-The cave is also known as Black Cave, because of the color of the speleothems found inside.
-We should mention that there aren’t many chambers to this cave, rather being one large hallway.
+The River Pivka runs through the cave, and you will head down to the bottom of a steep drop into the vast cave passage itself.

 Predjama Castle Cave

 Visiting the beautiful Predjama Castle itself might be enough for some, but head underground and check out the cave’s mystery while you’re there.
 The Lokva stream has formed this cave, and you can see signatures of visitors dating back to the 15th century inscribed into the main entrance on the second floor of the cave.

 More experienced cavers can explore the Western Passage, which has narrow areas.
 However, other visitors can easily view the first and second levels with ease, namely Erazem’s Gap and Fizenca and Stable and Names Passage, where you will see those signatures we just mentioned.